gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 When we test drive the thing Outside-In, we may start with an acceptance test as in [double loop TDD](http://coding-is-like-cooking.info/2013/04/outside-in-development-with-double-loop-tdd/).
 It describes the thing and its interface in a simple example: How it is used, and what it does.
 Of course, the test does not work, as there is no *thing* yet.
+We can now keep the test red until it passes, or we just disable it.
-So we disable the test, but our goal is to make it green.
+But our goal is to make it pass.
-We write another - this time a unit test, to guide us towards writing the code that will make the acceptance test pass.
+So we write another - this time a unit test, to guide us towards writing the code that will make the acceptance test pass.

-And this is the first of three descending strategies which I call: **Skip and Descend**.
+And this is already the first of three descending strategies which I call: **"Skip and Descend"**.
+The other two are **"Fake it till you make it"**, and **"Replace with Test Double"**.
+But when we build a full slice from the entry point all the way down to the domain, we mostly don't use just one strategy, but a combination of these.
+Every time we descend we have to make another judgment call about which strategy fits best this time.

 ### Skip and Descend

 In Skip and Descend we use a test to drive the decision which immediate collaborators will be needed to suffice the test.
 But we acknowledge the fact that implementing those collaborators on the basis of this test would be too big of a step.
 So we disable the test and descend to start test driving the just defined collaborator.
-We may rinse and repeat until we arrive at a leaf whose unit is small enough to be implemented.
+Sometimes we may rinse and repeat until we arrive at a leaf whose unit is small enough to be implemented.
 After implementing the leaf we would ascend again to the previously disabled test where we would then use the collaborator we just built.
 Kind of like mikado.